Marty Walsh

-Serving from March 2021 until March 2023 in the Cabinet of President Joe Biden as United States secretary of labor, Walsh was the first former union leader to serve in that position in roughly 45 years.
+Serving from March 2021 until March 2023 in the Cabinet of President Joe Biden as the United States secretary of labor, Walsh was the first former union leader to serve in that position in roughly 45 years.
 Walsh, a recovering alcoholic who has been sober since 1995, was the first-ever Cabinet member to openly be in a twelve-step program for recovery from addiction.

 Since 2023, Walsh has been the executive director of the NHLPA (the union representing professional ice hockey players in the NHL).
 During his tenure the union negotiated with the NHL, IOC, and IIHF terms of an arrangement to allow NHL players to compete in the 2026 and 2030 editions of the Winter Olympics.
 Walsh negotiated the terms of a four-year collective bargaining agreement reached in mid-2025 between the NHLPA and NHL, which will enter effect ahead of the 2026–27 season.

 Early life, education, and career

 Walsh was born on April 10, 1967, in Dorchester, Boston, to John Walsh, an Irish American originally from Callowfeenish, a townland near Carna, County Galway, and Mary (née O'Malley), from Rosmuc, Co.
 Galway.
 Walsh's parents emigrated separately but married in the United States in 1959.
 His parents both left from Shannon Airport, with his father leaving in 1956 and his mother leaving in 1959.

 Walsh grew up in the Savin Hill area of Dorchester, where he lived in a triple-decker.
 He was diagnosed with Burkitt's lymphoma at the age of 7, forcing him to miss most of second and third grade and repeat fifth grade.
 At the age of 11, after going through years of chemotherapy, a scan revealed no traces of the cancer.
 Walsh went to high school at The Newman School.
 While a teenager, Walsh would begin drinking beer, ultimately becoming an alcoholic.
 Walsh would later seek treatment after hitting what he considered "rock bottom" in 1995.

 Walsh initially dropped out of college and entered the field of construction.
 He later took night classes as an adult, and received a Bachelor of Arts degree in social science from the Woods College of Advancing Studies at Boston College in 2009.

 In an early venture into politics, Walsh was a political volunteer for President of the Massachusetts Senate William Bulger.
 Walsh later volunteered for State Representative James T. Brett's campaign in the 1993 Boston mayoral election.
 Brett lost to Thomas Menino, who Walsh would numerous times come to be at odds with during his political career.